Your feet: indicators of health

 - Wash feet regularly, especially between the toes, and dry thoroughly.

-- Wear socks or stockings that are not too restrictive.
+- Wear socks or stocking that are not too restrictive (unless prescribed).